 The Board, through its delegation to the Nomination Committee, has set up and implemented the process for the assessments of its Chairman, the individual Board Members and the Board as a whole.
-For the financial year ended 30 June 2014, the Board as, through the Nomination Committee, reviewed the skills mix and experience of the individual Directors and assessed the effectiveness of the Board as a whole.
+For the financial year ended 30 June 2015, the Board has, through the Nomination Committee, reviewed the mix of skills and experience of the individual Directors and assessed the effectiveness of the Board as a whole.
 A separate assessment for Independent Director is also undertaken annually.